Peach Pie Overnight Oats

 - You can eat it cold or warm.
 Here’s how to serve it:

 Serve Cold: Shake the jar.
 Stir in a little extra milk if it’s too thick and more sweetener if you’d like.
 Grab a spoon and eat your oats cold.
-This is the perfect solution for those mornings when you’re on the run!
+This is the perfect solution for those mornings on the run!

 Serve Warm: This is our preferred way to serve overnight oats.
 Shake the jar and then remove the lid.
 Warm the oats in the microwave for about 45 seconds.
 Stir.
 Add more milk or sweetener as needed.
 Warm up even more, if desired.